PopChar X – Frequently Asked Questions

 If you have a problem with PopChar X, we suggest that you first try the following steps:

 - Please verify that you have the most recent version of PopChar X. Check the "Updates" tab in PopChar's Preferences window and click the "Check Now" button to perform an immediate online check for a newer version.
-If there is no "Updates" tab, you are definitely using an old version.
-In this case, please visit our download page and get the most recent version.

 - If there is a problem with PopChar X in combination with a particular application, make sure you have the latest version of that application.
 If you have a problem with any part of MS Office, run Microsoft AutoUpdate to install the latest updates.